 - Once the child has prounced the word, he must be able to accurately interpret that specific word.

 - Once properly spoken aloud, your student must move to the next word,

 - The child to pull from his often limited vocabulary in order to understand.

 - He then has to maintain the previous words in his mind (working memory) in order to process them as a whole.

-If you have a child who frequently forgets what they’ve read, this could be an indication of a language processing delay that may need to be addressed.
+If you have a child who frequently forgets what they’ve read, this could be an indication of a language processing delay.

 Auditory & Language Processing Impacts More Than Reading